All Episodes

 But last week, a leading manufacturer told employees their costs will jump because of the law.

-Also, a Democrat governor laid out a scheme for employers to get out of health care by shifting workers into taxpayer subsidized insurance markets that open in 2014.
+Also, a Democrat governor laid out a scheme for employers to get out of health care by shifting workers into taxpayer-subsidized insurance markets that open in 2014.

 We knew.

-We said on this program, this is exactly what's going to happen in in 2014, long after Obama's been re-elected.
+We said on this program, this is exactly what's going to happen in 2014, long after Obama's been re-elected and long after the 2014 midterms have happened.

 When no longer can anybody take out their anger on Democrats for this debacle, that's when it's all going to be implemented.

-It'll be implemented after these elections, in part, and then the next real bad phase of it won't start till after 2012.
+And then the next real bad phase of it won't start till after 2012.

-And then it finally kicks in after 14.
+And then it finally kicks in after 2014.

 Long after Obama's long gone and the Democrat midterms.